I Need Help

 Child/Adolescent to Parent violence and abuse (CAPVA) is one of the most hidden, misunderstood and stigmatised forms of family abuse.
 Phoenix DAS is a leading organisation in Wales, proactively responding to this social problem.

-Parents and young people are assigned individual support workers to guide them through the programme.
-Joint appointments may be completed at intervals if it is deemed appropriate to do so.
+The programme incorporates safety planning, risk assessment, de-escalation techniques, exploring power, respectful communication skills, responsibility and restorative practice.
+Young people are assigned individual support workers to guide them through the programme.
+Joint appointments with parents/carers may be completed at intervals if it is deemed appropriate to do so.

 Pathfinder